Twipped/CurvyAndTrans.com/posts/2019-04-03.1023.D0C809/index.md

   <a href="../14-3.jpeg"><img src="/images/filler.png" data-src="../14-3.sm.jpeg" alt="MORPHEUS: I can guide you, but you must do exactly as I say."></a>
 </div>

-Through most of this film, Morpheus takes on the role of a transmom, a trans woman that guides other trans women through acceptance and transition.
+Through most of this film, Morpheus takes on the role of a trans mentor, a trans person that guides people through acceptance and transition.
 Morpheus tells Neo what he needs to know to figure out who he really is, and guides him on the path to taking control of his life.

-Transmoms were very important back in the 90s and earlier, because getting treatment for gender dysphoria was exceptionally difficult.
+Trans mentors were critically important pre-WPATH, because getting treatment for gender dysphoria was exceptionally difficult.
 The [requirements for transition](/p/25BF97/a-trans-explosion/) were extremely strict, which meant that a lot of trans women were required to lie to their therapists and doctors in order to obtain treatment.
-Transmoms would instruct other trans women, coaching them on what to say at these appointments in order to hit the checkmarks that would open up the gates.
+Trans mentors would coach people new to the community on what to say at these appointments in order to hit the checkmarks that would open up the gates.
 If you deviated from the script, or faltered in your delivery, the gatekeeper would sense the deception, and you would be banned from any further therapy.

 <div class="matrix-row lightbox">
   <a href="../15-0.jpeg"><img src="/images/filler.png" data-src="../15-0.sm.jpeg" alt="MORPHEUS: They're coming for you, and I don't know what they're going to do."></a>